raffaelespazzoli/backstage-demo/README.md

 cd ..
 ```

-Create the following repo in your organization: https://github.com/${github_organization}/approved-namespaces
+Create the following repo in your organization: https://github.com/${github_organization}/approved-namespaces with an empty readme file.

 The rest of the demo should be deployed by the gitops operator following the steps below.